readwritetools/gcsio/readme.md

 Supported input and output formats comprise:

    * geojson - RFC 7946
+   * gfe - Geographic Feature Encoding
    * ice - Indexed Coordinate Encoding
+   * tae - Topological Arc Encoding
+   * gfebin - Geographic Feature Encoding binary
    * icebin - Indexed Coordinate Encoding binary
-   * gfe - Geographic Feature Encoding
-   * gfebin - Geographic Feature Encoding binary
+   * taebin - Topological Arc Encoding binary

 The JavaScript API reads from and writes to standard ECMAScript Strings and ArrayBuffers.

-The API does not access the host computer's file system, so it can be used with client facing web frontends that obtain data using HTTP.
+The API does not access the host computer's file system, so it can be used with client facing web pages that obtain data using HTTP.

 The CLI uses the node.js filesystem package to read and write files using the API's exported functions.